-Rangefinders typically have slower shutter speeds.
+Rangefinders typically have slower shutter max shutter speeds, like; 1/500 or 1/1000 of a second.
 This means you can’t open up your aperture as wide/as fast as you’d want in daylight and may not be able to control your depth of field as easily.

 While a rangefinder’s viewfinder is a good thing, it also has some drawbacks.
 Since you aren’t looking through the lens itself, you are more apt to cover it with your finger, forget your lens cap, etc. The viewfinder also makes a rangefinder not an ideal portrait camera because you aren’t composing or focusing through the lens.
 Rangefinders are also harder to focus in low light.

 SLR (Single Lens Reflex)

 Since SLRs contain a series of mirrors, you see, compose, and focus through the lens.
 This allows you to preview your depth of field which makes SLRs great for portraits and action photography.
 With their straightforward split image focusing, what you see is what you get.
 Additionally, SLRs commonly have faster shutter speeds than most rangefinders, which gives you the ability to stop down and shoot at faster apertures in daylight.

 Love them or hate them, SLR cameras simply are more common, more widely made, and have a broad range of affordable, interchangeable lenses.They’re a safe bet for beginners as they are generally easier to learn on, but their incredible versatility also makes them ideal for professional photographers.